EVERYONE HAS THE POWER TO SAVE A LIFE

 Schedule a Closed-Group Training

-Request a private training session for your team or use your location to invite your community to learn how to save a life with naloxone.
+Request a private session for your team or host an event at your location to help others learn how to respond to an opioid overdose using naloxone.

 TRAINING REQUEST